Clean Heat Incentive Program

 • Apply an incentive award to the first heat pump in the residence

-• Install a heat pump that meets cold climate standards and is one of the following models: Daikin Aurora, Daikin Atmosphera, Mitsubishi ‘Hyper Heating’ M or P series, Fujitsu ‘AOU’ series, or other cold climate models
+• Install a heat pump that meets cold climate standards and is one of the following models: Daikin Aurora, Daikin Atmosphera, Mitsubishi ‘Hyper Heating’ M or P series, Fujitsu ‘LZAH’ or ‘RLX’ series, or other cold climate unit

 • Abide by the project requirements set forth by Alaska’s State Historical Preservation Office (SHPO).
 These include avoiding placement of a heat pump compressor or lineset on the front of the home, as well as ensuring that the compressor is ground mounted and not wall mounted.
 Both the homeowner and Alaska Heat Smart will need to address these issues with your contractor prior to installation.
-For homes built before 1978, or those where an installation may be unable to avoid a ‘front of the home’ placement or exterior wall mount, AHS may need to submit a special SHPO review allowing the SHPO office to determine if any potential impacts to historical values may be present.
+For homes built before 1978 and where an installation may be unable to avoid a ‘front of the home’ placement or exterior wall mount, AHS will need to submit a special SHPO review to determine if any potential impacts to historical values may be present.
+This needs to happen before any installation work begins!

 Family Size123456